z-fitch/m0_be_oop/self-eval.md

 Its been decent, this weekend was the worst but Im getting mroe used to letting my brain rest and then moving on.
 - What did you learn from this exercise that you want to remember as you begin Mod 1?

-How everything connects and the different codes taht really trie everything together.
+How everything connects and the different codes thatt really tries everything together.